angrysky56/ai-socratic-clarifier/README.md

 - **Document Management**: Upload, view, and use documents as context for AI analysis
 - **Multimodal Support**: Process images and PDFs using OCR and multimodal AI models
 - **RAG Context**: Use uploaded documents as retrieval-augmented generation context for more informed AI responses
+- **Advanced RAG**: Enhanced document retrieval and processing with improved relevance scoring and large context utilization

 ## Getting Started